cheminfo/eln-docs/docs/70_eln/40_eln-report/README.md

 ## Create a report

 The Multi Reaction Report is an easy way to see multiple reactions in a single view.
 You can search for a specific reaction by the reaction reference or the yield.
-You can also see the full list of reaction on the left table.
-Once you have selected reactions you want to make a report for, you can click on one of the reaction report method which are either `Overview of reactions` or `Report parallel reactions`.
+You can also see the full list of reactions in the left table.
+Once you have selected the reactions you want to include in a report, you can click on one of the report methods: either `Overview of reactions` or `Report parallel reactions`.

 ![reaction_report](reaction_report.gif)